MicrosoftDocs/powerapps-docs/powerapps-docs/user/activities-known-issues.md

 **Issue**: The **From** field in an email form is read-only or you can't look up records and filter results by **User** or **Queue**.

-**Resolution**: This happens when your system admin has customizated parts of the form.
-To fix the issue, open a browser window and run the following two commands replacing **envioment URL** with your environment URL.
+**Resolution**: This happens when your system administrator has customizated parts of the form.
+To fix the issue, open a browser window and run the following two commands replacing **envioment URL** with the URL of your environment.

+For more information on how to find the enviroment URL, see [Get the environment UR](https://docs.microsoft.com/power-platform/guidance/coe/setup-powerbi#get-the-environment-url).

- - (envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(25E9AF0C-2341-DB11-898A-0007E9E17EBD))
+ - (your envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(25E9AF0C-2341-DB11-898A-0007E9E17EBD))
- - (envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(26E9AF0C-2341-DB11-898A-0007E9E17EBD))
+ - (your envioment URL)/api/data/v9.1/RemoveActiveCustomizations(SolutionComponentName='AttributeLookupValue',ComponentId=(26E9AF0C-2341-DB11-898A-0007E9E17EBD))